Matthias247/http2dotnet/readme.md

 concerns up to the point where the underlying connection gets closed.

 The `IStream` class allows to read and write headers and bytes for a single HTTP/2 stream.
-The methods `ReadHeaders()` and `WriteHeaders()` allow to read and write headers from a connection.
-The returned `ValueTask` from `ReadHeaders` will only be fulfilled once headers from the remote side where received.
+The methods `ReadHeadersAsync()` and `WriteHeadersAsync()` allow to read and write headers from a connection.
+The returned `ValueTask` from `ReadHeadersAsync` will only be fulfilled once headers from the remote side where received.
 According to the HTTP/2 request/reponse lifecycle applications have to send headers at the start of each Stream - which means it is not allowed to send data before any headers have been sent.
 The received headers will contain the